Dinesh1866/DevOps_Revision/Linux.md

 > we can also read the prompt and know what user you are like
 > 	e.g: vagrant@localhost - normal user (~)
 > 	       root@localhost - root user (#)

+> to change the hostname -> vim/etc/host  and change thyhe name and save it then
+> 	cmd -> hostname newNamewegave
+> 	now logout and login we can see the new hostname

 > absolute path -> the one start with root directory
 > 	e.g: /bin/ -> if we move in and give ls we can see all the commands we have